gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 of the GPIOs, then the additional dir_pin_readback parameter informs about this pin.

+By default the pulse counter increments on the rising edge of the step pulse (low-to-high).
+Set invert_step_pulse to true to increment on the falling edge instead, for inverted step polarity.

 Update for idf5/idf6 version:
 The pcnt_unit value is not used, because the available units are managed by the system.
 The parameter is kept for compatibility.